-Cookies are a stamp of the holiday season, right up there with decorated trees and colourful lights.
+Cookies are a stamp of the holiday season, right up there with decorated trees and colorful lights.
 If you're content with gingerbread men and sugar cookie Santas, you're missing out.
-There’s an untold number of holiday cookies from across the globe, and you never know which one might turn out to be your new favourite.
+There’s an untold number of holiday cookies from across the globe, and you never know which one might turn out to be your new favorite.

 Ginger and Spice Cookies

 For centuries, spices were among the costliest of commodities, often literally worth their weight in gold.
 Many traditional Christmas cookies make liberal use of spices to emphasize the importance of the celebration.
 The familiar gingerbread men you've made for years have numerous European cousins, including Polish pierniczki and Hungarian mezeskalacs.
 Two of the most beloved German Christmas cookies are also heavily spiced: Lebkuchen, which are soft and delicate like sugar cookies, and pfeffernussen — "pepper nuts" — which are hard and crunchy like gingersnaps.
 Some recipes for pfeffernussen include black pepper, which complements warm spices surprisingly well.

 Not all cookies are round — include a few uniquely-shaped confections on your holiday tray to add international flair and heightened visual interest.
 One easy choice is vanillakipferl, a rich and buttery cookie (not unlike shortbread) that's formed into a crescent shape.
 There's also an almond-flavored version, and both are popular across most of Central Europe.
 The Neapolitans make S-shaped susamielli, a honey-and-spice cookie.
 In Molise, just to the north, they make bow-shaped Christmas cookies called caragnole that are fried rather than baked (as are Polish "angel wing" cookies or chrusciki).
 Czech hoblovacky or "carpenter's curls" are molded into shapes resembling American corn chips while they're still warm.